OfficeDev/Office-Add-in-samples/Samples/outlook-spam-reporting/README.md

 ## Run the sample

-Run this sample in Outlook on Windows using one of the following add-in file hosting options.
+Run this sample in Outlook on Windows (new or classic) or on the web using one of the following add-in file hosting options.

 ### Run the sample from GitHub

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest in Outlook on Windows by following the manual instructions in [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing#sideload-manually).
+1. Sideload the add-in manifest in Outlook on Windows (new or classic) or on the web by following the manual instructions in [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing#sideload-manually).
 1. Follow the steps in [Try it out](#try-it-out) to test the sample.

 ### Run the sample from localhost